supekarnikhil/env-tools/README.md

 -c, --config-path <string>", "default config file path" -e, --env-path <string>", "target env file path"
--s, --schema-path <string>", "env schema file path" -q, --quiet", "exit with an error if any"
+-s, --schema-path <string>", "env schema file path" -q, --quiet", "exit with an error if there is any error or warning"
 ```

 1. `-c` or `--config-path`: provide an alternative configuration file path.
 This will only override the above default configuration.